Antigua and Barbuda at the 2012 Summer Olympics

 Antigua and Barbuda competed at the 2012 Summer Olympics in London, United Kingdom from 27 July to 12 August 2012.
-This was the nation's ninth appearance at the Summer Olympics.
+It was the nation's ninth appearance at the Summer Olympics, since its debut at the 1976 Summer Olympics in Montreal.
+The Antigua and Barbuda delegation consisted of four athletes competing in two sports.
+The country did not win any medals at the Games.